 Home Furnace vs. Space Heater: Which One Should You Run?

 When the cold winter season hits, you need to rely on a source of heat to keep your home warm.
 Not only will this help to ensure that your water lines don't freeze, but it will also help to keep your family comfortable and safe throughout those long winter nights.
-However, if you're like most homeowners, you're likely weighing the pros and cons of each heating source to determine which one is best for your home.
+However, if you're like most homeowners, you're likely weighing the pros and cons of purchasing a space heater or utilizing your home furnace.
+While space heaters offer a temporary respite, they often fall short in providing consistent, whole-home heating.
+Enter the home furnace, your steadfast ally against the winter's wrath.

 Home Furnace vs. Space Heaters